 The New York Stock Exchange (NYSE) has a long history of trail blazing women dating back to 1943, when more than three dozen women were deployed on the trading floor to fill positions vacated by soldiers sent overseas.
 This group was joined by many more that were employed by the NYSE and member firms until World War II ended.

-In the 75 years since, there are many stories of women creating history in American finance.
+In the decades since, there are many stories of women creating history in American finance.

 Today, the NYSE trading floor remains a vibrant community that includes members of the media, operations and technology employees, as well as the market maker and floor brokerage firms.